neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 | Storage         | First 256 MB          | Up to 10 GiB                                             |
 | Written Data    | 256 MB                | Included in Storage.                                     |

 Both the Vercel Pro and Neon Launch plans offer additional use (called "Extra usage" in Neon) for a fee, as outlined below.
-In Neon, additional units of compute and storage cost more, but the amount of compute and storage included with your plan is munch higher, and Neon does not charge for data transfer additional databases, or written data.
+In Neon, additional units of compute and storage cost more, but note that the monthly compute and storage allowance included with your plan's base fee is higher, and Neon does not charge for data transfer, additional databases, or written data.

 | Resource        | Vercel Pro Additional      | Neon Launch Plan Additional ("Extra") |
 |:----------------|:---------------------------|:--------------------------------------|